FeaturesPricingBlogResourcesAboutContact

 If you manage multiple websites or brand properties at enterprise scale, choose Flockler.
 The unlimited layouts and tag-filtering features justify the premium pricing for organizations with complex, multi-property needs.
 For everyone else, CollectSocials offers similar multi-layout capabilities at a fraction of the cost.

-If you are on the tightest possible budget and just need something that works, start with CollectSocials' free plan.
+If you are on the tightest possible budget and just need something that works, consider starting with CollectSocials' free plan.
 Three sources, unlimited feeds, 2,000 page views, no forced branding, and a clear upgrade path as your traffic grows.
 It gives you the most room to grow without hitting a pricing cliff or being forced into an expensive plan just to get basic functionality.

 The Bottom Line

 Whether you choose CollectSocials or another option from this list, you have no shortage of strong alternatives that deliver better design, smarter pricing, and more flexibility than what Juicer offers today.
 The key is choosing the tool that matches your specific use case — and not paying for features you will never use.
+For a detailed breakdown of every Juicer plan tier, see our complete Juicer.io pricing analysis.
+For the full testing methodology and performance data across all widgets, see our Instagram feed widget comparison.

 If you are ready to see how a modern social media aggregator compares to what you have been using, CollectSocials offers a free plan with no credit card required.
 Set up your first feed in under five minutes and see the difference for yourself.